jasonhallen/grammarmusic/README.md

 * After playing through the piece, Python saves the Csound orchestra and score as a .csd file so that you can play it again and edit it.

 ## Key Files
-* grammar_music.py
-*
+* **grammar_music.py** - This is the main file.
+It generates the score with the Tracery grammar and plays the score with the Csound orchestra.
+* **grammar_music_tracery_test.py** - I used this for developing and debugging the Tracery grammar separately from the main file.
+* **grammar_music_instrument_design.csd** - I used this to design and debug the instruments in the Csound orchestra.

 ## Examples
-You can find example outputs in the [Examples folder](LINK).
+You can find example outputs in the **"examples"** folder.

-You can also read more about the project and listen to the examples in [my blog post on Grammar Music](LINK).
+You can also read more about the project and listen to the examples in [my blog post on Grammar Music](https://jasonhallen.com/blog/project-grammar-music).

 ## Project Status
 This project is no longer being developed.
 It was only meant to be an exercise and a proof of concept that Tracery grammars can be used to generate music.
 I have since rebuilt the entire project as framework of classes and methods in Python.